 - Polypropylene Resins (toys, electronic products, filaments, tubing and coatings)

-Other types of resin have additives that reduce friction (machine parts for instance) or a mix of chemicals that help protect the plastic from being degraded by UV light.
+Other types of plastics have additives that reduce friction (machine parts for instance) or a mix of chemicals that help protect the plastic from being degraded by UV light.
 One of the best examples of thermo treated processes in resins, is the manufacturing of playground equipment.

 Playground equipment you see at the park is made from resins that are UV and heat resistant, to help keep the equipment looking new (and not faded).
 Playground products are also manufactured to protect the equipment from wearing down due to weather exposure.
 And in the higher end playground equipment products, the plastic will reflect heat, so that the equipment will not be hot to the touch for safety.